deepaklearner/sample_cypher/simple1.md

-v1.2 with loop
+v1.2 upto 15 levels

 MATCH (e:User)
 WHERE e.managerid IS NOT NULL

-WITH e, [e.managerid] AS managers, 1 AS level  // Start with the first manager

-// Collect manager hierarchy up to 15 levels, ensuring no duplicates WITH e, managers, level
-OPTIONAL MATCH (m:User {employeeNumber: e.managerid})
-WHERE m IS NOT NULL
-WITH e, managers + [m.employeeNumber] AS managers, level + 1 AS level

-WITH e, managers, level
-OPTIONAL MATCH (m2:User {employeeNumber: head(managers)})
-WHERE m2 IS NOT NULL
-WITH e, CASE WHEN NOT m2.employeeNumber IN managers THEN managers + [m2.employeeNumber] ELSE managers END AS managers, level + 1 AS level

-WITH e, managers, level
-OPTIONAL MATCH (m3:User {employeeNumber: head(tail(managers))})
-WHERE m3 IS NOT NULL
-WITH e, CASE WHEN NOT m3.employeeNumber IN managers THEN managers + [m3.employeeNumber] ELSE managers END AS managers, level + 1 AS level

-WITH e, managers, level
-OPTIONAL MATCH (m4:User {employeeNumber: head(tail(tail(managers)))})
-WHERE m4 IS NOT NULL
-WITH e, CASE WHEN NOT m4.employeeNumber IN managers THEN managers + [m4.employeeNumber] ELSE managers END AS managers, level + 1 AS level

-WITH e, managers, level
-OPTIONAL MATCH (m5:User {employeeNumber: head(tail(tail(tail(managers))))})
-WHERE m5 IS NOT NULL
-WITH e, CASE WHEN NOT m5.employeeNumber IN managers THEN managers + [m5.employeeNumber] ELSE managers END AS managers, level + 1 AS level

-// Repeat this pattern until up to 15 levels or as required
+WITH e, [e.managerid] AS managers

+// Collect manager hierarchy up to 15 levels, ensuring no duplicates OPTIONAL MATCH (m:User {employeeNumber: e.managerid}) WITH e, m,
+     CASE WHEN NOT m.employeeNumber IN managers THEN managers + [m.employeeNumber] ELSE managers END AS managers WHERE m IS NOT NULL

+OPTIONAL MATCH (m2:User {employeeNumber: m.managerid})
+WITH e, m2,
+     CASE WHEN NOT m2.employeeNumber IN managers THEN managers + [m2.employeeNumber] ELSE managers END AS managers WHERE m2 IS NOT NULL

+OPTIONAL MATCH (m3:User {employeeNumber: m2.managerid})
+WITH e, m3,
+     CASE WHEN NOT m3.employeeNumber IN managers THEN managers + [m3.employeeNumber] ELSE managers END AS managers WHERE m3 IS NOT NULL

+OPTIONAL MATCH (m4:User {employeeNumber: m3.managerid})
+WITH e, m4,
+     CASE WHEN NOT m4.employeeNumber IN managers THEN managers + [m4.employeeNumber] ELSE managers END AS managers WHERE m4 IS NOT NULL

+OPTIONAL MATCH (m5:User {employeeNumber: m4.managerid})
+WITH e, m5,
+     CASE WHEN NOT m5.employeeNumber IN managers THEN managers + [m5.employeeNumber] ELSE managers END AS managers WHERE m5 IS NOT NULL

+OPTIONAL MATCH (m6:User {employeeNumber: m5.managerid})
+WITH e, m6,
+     CASE WHEN NOT m6.employeeNumber IN managers THEN managers + [m6.employeeNumber] ELSE managers END AS managers WHERE m6 IS NOT NULL

+OPTIONAL MATCH (m7:User {employeeNumber: m6.managerid})
+WITH e, m7,
+     CASE WHEN NOT m7.employeeNumber IN managers THEN managers + [m7.employeeNumber] ELSE managers END AS managers WHERE m7 IS NOT NULL

+OPTIONAL MATCH (m8:User {employeeNumber: m7.managerid})
+WITH e, m8,
+     CASE WHEN NOT m8.employeeNumber IN managers THEN managers + [m8.employeeNumber] ELSE managers END AS managers WHERE m8 IS NOT NULL

+OPTIONAL MATCH (m9:User {employeeNumber: m8.managerid})
+WITH e, m9,
+     CASE WHEN NOT m9.employeeNumber IN managers THEN managers + [m9.employeeNumber] ELSE managers END AS managers WHERE m9 IS NOT NULL

+OPTIONAL MATCH (m10:User {employeeNumber: m9.managerid})
+WITH e, m10,
+     CASE WHEN NOT m10.employeeNumber IN managers THEN managers + [m10.employeeNumber] ELSE managers END AS managers WHERE m10 IS NOT NULL

+OPTIONAL MATCH (m11:User {employeeNumber: m10.managerid})
+WITH e, m11,
+     CASE WHEN NOT m11.employeeNumber IN managers THEN managers + [m11.employeeNumber] ELSE managers END AS managers WHERE m11 IS NOT NULL

+OPTIONAL MATCH (m12:User {employeeNumber: m11.managerid})
+WITH e, m12,
+     CASE WHEN NOT m12.employeeNumber IN managers THEN managers + [m12.employeeNumber] ELSE managers END AS managers WHERE m12 IS NOT NULL

+OPTIONAL MATCH (m13:User {employeeNumber: m12.managerid})
+WITH e, m13,
+     CASE WHEN NOT m13.employeeNumber IN managers THEN managers + [m13.employeeNumber] ELSE managers END AS managers WHERE m13 IS NOT NULL

+OPTIONAL MATCH (m14:User {employeeNumber: m13.managerid})
+WITH e, m14,
+     CASE WHEN NOT m14.employeeNumber IN managers THEN managers + [m14.employeeNumber] ELSE managers END AS managers WHERE m14 IS NOT NULL

+OPTIONAL MATCH (m15:User {employeeNumber: m14.managerid})
+WITH e, m15,
+     CASE WHEN NOT m15.employeeNumber IN managers THEN managers + [m15.employeeNumber] ELSE managers END AS managers WHERE m15 IS NOT NULL

 // Output the result
 RETURN e.employeeNumber AS employeeNumber,